Arabic calligraphy: Legacy

-Typography
+Type design and type setting

-Arabic calligraphy serves as a major source of inspiration for Arabic typography.
+Arabic calligraphy serves as a major source of inspiration for Arabic type design.
 For example, the Amiri typeface is inspired by the Naskh script used at the Amiri Press in Cairo.

-The shift from Arabic calligraphy to Arabic typography presents technical challenges, as Arabic is essentially a cursive script with contextual shapes.
+The shift from Arabic calligraphy to Arabic typefaces presents technical challenges.

+Islamic world and civilization

+Credited to be the one that catalyzed the growth of Arabic calligraphy; with the earliest works of Arabic calligraphy being featured in copies of the Quran dating back to the first century of Islam's revelation such as Birmingham Quran Manuscript, Codex Parisino-Petropolitanus and several others.

+Arabic calligraphy can be on occasion be found in Mosques with engravings of Quranic verses / Ayah present on parts of the architecture itself.

+The most widely recognized example of Arabic Calligraphy on a place of Islamic worship is the Kaaba present in Mecca, Saudi Arabia.

+Arabic calligraphy specializes into the term Islamic calligraphy when it is associated with the Islamic world.

 Art

 EL Seed, a French-Tunisian graffiti artist, makes use of Arabic calligraphy in his various art projects, in a style called calligraffiti.

 The Hurufiyya (الحروفية letters) movement, since its beginnings in the early 20th century, uses the artistic manipulation of Arabic calligraphy and typography in abstraction.

 Taking Shape: Abstraction From the Arab World, 1950s-1980s, a 2020 installation at New York University's Grey Art Gallery, explored how Arabic calligraphy, with its ancient presence in visual art, influenced abstract art in the Arab world.
 For Madiha Omar, the Arabic alphabet was a means of expressing a secular identity and appropriating Western painting, while Omar El-Nagdi explored the inherent divinity of Arabic calligraphy.